Please note: this is a summary only and does not contain the full details which are contained in the Rest Board Governance Policy.

 - The Director who appointed him or her as Alternate Director revokes the appointment by notice in writing.

-- The Alternate Director resigns in writing or one of the events set out in the "Vacation of Directors" section above occurs in relation to the Alternate Director.
+- The Alternate Director resigns in writing or one of the events set out in the "Vacation of Office" section above occurs in relation to the Alternate Director.